 After about 30 seconds, Deborah asked me to carry Chloe and accompany her to the nursery for measurements and a bath.
 It was going to take several minutes for Dr. Griffin to finish with Tara.
 She assured me, that by the time we were finished, Tara would be back in her room.

 When Chase was born, I wasn’t allowed this much “interaction” so soon after delivery.
 I could only watch through a large window as they gave him his bath and necessary measurements.
 Not this time, this time I was the one who got to do it.

-When arrived in the nursery, Deborah placed Chloe in a crib with a heat lamp and we took her weight and length.
-Chloe was crying pretty good, but not screaming.
+When arrived at the nursery, Deborah placed Chloe in a crib with a heat lamp and we took her weight and length.
+Chloe was crying pretty well, but not screaming.
 Nor was she very loud.
 She weighed 6lbs 13oz and was 20 inches long and it was time for her bath!

 When she was all cleaned up, I got to put on her first diaper and shirt.

 As I wheeled Chloe down the hallway, I couldn’t have been happier or more proud.
 The tears had dried up and had given way to a crazy big smile.
 As I rounded the corner out of the nursery, Tara’s mother was walking toward the birthing suite.